greenrazer/flashingLights.js/README.md

 # flashingLights.js
 ## About
 flashingLights.js is a jQuery plugin that creates interactive gambling machines.
 Slot machines, roulette wheels, and more are fully customizable; graphical elements, like the symbols on a slot machine's revolving reel, can be modified in the body of your webpage.
-By default, outcomes are determined by JavaScript's native random number generator, but this can be altered in lightUp()'s API.
-Additionally, results are generated server-side and provided to the client as needed, to prevent users from altering the outcome of a spin.
+The outcome of every spin can also be defined to fit specific use cases, including personal projects or publicly accessible websites.
 ## Progress
 A functional demo of flashingLights.js is available, but this project is a work in progress.
 Feel free to pull or fork.
+## Key Features
+- The result every spin can be specifically determined by editing spin()
+- Additionally, results can be randomized
+  - By default, random results are determined by JavaScript's native random number generator
+  - Different number generators can be substituted in by editing lightUp()
+- Optionally, the results of a spin can be determined server-side and passed to a client as needed.
 ## How to Use
 1. Set up your HTML in the following format, making certain that the parent element is a div.
 ```html